-Depending on the evidence, some pilot performance evaluations can be measured with absolute scores functioning as bonus.
-When the combination of tasks is used, performance bonus must not exceed 50% of the total points available on the task, example: 500 points.
+Depending on the task, some pilot performance evaluations can be measured with absolute scores functioning as bonus.
+When the combination of tasks is used, performance bonus must not exceed 50% of the total points available on the task, <= 500 points.

-Ex.: $P = Q/Qmax \times 750 + y$ (ex: where the maximum value of this item is 250 points)
+Ex.: $P = Q/Q \max x 750 + y$ (ex: where the maximum value of this item is 250 points)